pulp-platform/carfield/docs/tg/sim.md

 As for Cheshire, Carfield testbench employs physical interfaces (JTAG or Serial Link) for memory preload by default.
 This could increase the memory preload time (independently from the target
 memory: dynamic SPM, LLC-SPM, or DRAM), significantly based on the ELF size.

+Since by default all domains are clock gated and isolated after POR except for the *host domain* (Cheshire), as described in [Architecture](../um/arch.md), the testbench handles the wake-up process.

 To speed up the process, the external DRAM can be initialized in simulation (namely, at time `0ns`) for domain `X` through the make variable `HYP_USER_PRELOAD`.
 Carfield [SW Stack](../um/sw.md)